agendav/agendav/doc/source/admin/configuration.rst

 loads a set of default option values from ``defaults.php``, but it is recommended to configure all of the following variables.

+Please, do not modify ``defaults.php``, as it is a file that updates on every AgenDAV upgrade to avoid problems if you forget any configuration setting.

 .. confval:: base_url

    Specify here your full public URL to access AgenDAV, adding a trailing